infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-9/cheatsheet.md

 * Stay moving: dodging is defense
 * Use low firepower when energy is low
-* Turn perpendicular to enemy fire
+* Turn perpendicular to opponent fire
 * Scan frequently: keep tracking bots
 * Avoid running into the walls